cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 + The entities defined in this schema exist in the namespace `ExampleCo::Personnel`.
 References to those entities _within policies_ require the namespace prefix, e.g., `ExampleCo::Personnel::Employee`.
 References to those entities _within the schema_, within the namespace declaration, need no namespace prefix, e.g., we write just `Employee` in the `principalTypes` part, rather than `ExampleCo::Personnel::Employee`.
 + Every entity of type `Employee` in the store has an attribute `name` with a value that is a Cedar `String`, an attribute `jobLevel` with a value that is a Cedar `Long`, and an optional attribute `numberOfLaptops` that is also a Cedar `Long`.
++ Entities of type `System` are expected to have no attributes.
-+ Any authorization request from the application that specifies action `Action::"remoteAccess"` is expected to specify only principals that are of type `Employee` (with no restriction on the type of a request's resource).
++ Any authorization request from the application that specifies action `Action::"remoteAccess"` is expected to specify only principals that are of type `Employee` and resources that are of type `System`.

 Consider the following policy.